Finite-time effects on a first-order irreversible phase transition

-Figure \ref{fig.extrapol}(c) shows $\theta^*-\theta_{CO}(p_c,t_s)$ versus $t_s$ on a log-log scale for different values of $\theta^*$, as indicated.
-The continuous line is the best fit for the power law given by Eq. \ref{Eq.powerlawtheta}, obtained for $\theta^*=\theta_c=0.087$, which produces the fitted exponent $\Delta=0.30\pm0.01$.
-We note that this transition $CO$-coverage $\theta_c=0.0870(5)$ is quite different from the value corresponding to the gas phase in coexistence at the first-order transition $\theta_2=0.0717$ \cite{ccpnos,ccpnos2}.

-Another signature of a phase transition is the increase in the maximum susceptibilities when the time scale $t_s$ increases, as shown in Figures \ref{fig.1}(b) and \ref{fig.2}(b).
+Another signature of a phase transition is the increase in the maximum susceptibilities when the time scale $t_s$ increases, as shown in Figs. \ref{fig.1}(b) and \ref{fig.2}(b).
 Figure \ref{fig.ChiMax}(a) shows the maximum susceptibilities $\chi^{max}_{CO}$ and $\chi^{max}_{Vac}$ versus the time scale $t_s$ on log-log scales.
-These maxima can be fitted acceptably with power laws given by
+These maxima can be acceptably fitted with power laws given by

 where the subscript $X$ indicates the species $CO$ or $vac$.
-The straight lines in Fig. \ref{fig.ChiMax}(a) show power law fits of the maxima of each susceptibility, which give fitted exponents $\beta_{CO} =0.63\pm0.02$ and $\beta_{vac} =0.58\pm0.02$.
+The straight lines in Fig. \ref{fig.ChiMax}(a) show power law fits of the maxima of each susceptibility, which give fitted exponents $\beta_{CO} =0.62 \pm 0.02$ and $\beta_{vac} =0.58 \pm 0.02$.
 In spite of the acceptable power law fit, a careful inspection of these figures reveals a systematic deviation of the data from the power law, suggesting that a pure power law could be improved with an additional factor.
 In the context of the finite-size scaling behavior in phase transitions, one of the most common additional factors is a logarithmic multiplicative factor of the linear size $L$ with its own exponent \cite{janke1997,salas1997,ruiz1998,janke2006,kenna2012}.
 Analogously, here we propose that the maximum susceptibilities exhibit time scaling with a logarithmic multiplicative factor:

-where $\gamma_x$ is a new exponent that accounts for the previous deviations.
+where $\gamma_X$ is a new exponent that accounts for the previous deviations.